bryanbraun/music-box-fun/docs/url-data.md

 ## Version History

+Our approach to handling older songs is to adapt their data to work for the newest version of the app, and to do it all at once, when pulling the data out of the URL.
+This way, we don't have fallbacks and versioning logic scattered throughout the whole app.
+For details on this approach, see `version-adapters.js`.

 ### Un-versioned

 There was no version while 'Music Box Fun' was in ALPHA.
 Thus, no backwards compatibility was guaranteed here.